tidyverse/datascience-box/README.md

 used in this course are derived from [datasciencebox.org](https://datasciencebox.org)."
 If you are only using a small subset, please display a similar attribution message on the specific derived item.

+## Feedback

+We would love to hear from you if you are using these resources.
+Please take just a few minutes to fill out
+[this Google form](https://forms.gle/AjqXStdFq42TTV9LA).
+All fields are optional, but the more information you provide, the more data we will have to assess the reach and impact of this project.